 A wage base limit applies to employees who pay Social Security taxes.
 This means that gross income above a certain threshold is exempt from this tax.
 The wage limit changes almost every year based on inflation.
-For 2016, it was $118,500.
-For 2017, it’s $127,200.
+In 2021, it was $142,800.
+For 2022, the limit rose to $147,000.
 This income ceiling is also the maximum amount of money that’s considered when calculating the size of Social Security benefits.

 Medicare taxes, on the other hand, don’t have a wage limit.
 But there’s an Additional Medicare Tax that high-income individuals must pay.
 That has been the case since January 1, 2013.

-The Additional Medicare Tax rate is 0.9% and it applies to employees’ (and self-employed workers’) wages, salaries and tips.
-So any part of your income that exceeds a certain amount gets taxed at a rate of 2.35%.
-That income ceiling is currently $250,000 for married couples filing joint tax returns, $125,000 for couples filing separate tax returns and $200,000 for single filers, qualifying widows and anyone with the head of household filing status.
+The Additional Medicare Tax rate is 0.90% and it applies to employees’ (and self-employed workers’) wages, salaries and tips.
+So any part of your income that exceeds a certain amount gets taxed for Medicare at a total rate of 2.35% (1.45% + 0.90%).
+That income ceiling for 2021 and 2022 is $200,000 for single filers, qualifying widows and anyone with the head of household filing status; $250,000 for married couples filing joint tax returns and $125,000 for couples filing separate tax returns.
 You can calculate how much you owe using Form 8959.

 FICA Tax Exemptions

 Just about everyone pays FICA taxes, including resident aliens and many nonresident aliens.
 It doesn’t matter whether you work part-time or full-time.
-But there are exceptions.
+However, there are some exceptions.

-If you’re in college, for example, you’re exempt from paying FICA taxes on the wages you earn from an on-campus job.
-Exemptions apply to some nonresident aliens as well, including foreign government employees and teachers.
+For example, college students are exempt from paying FICA taxes on the wages they earn from an on-campus job.
+Exemptions also apply to some nonresident aliens, including foreign government employees and teachers.
 Certain religious groups (like the Amish) may apply for an exemption from FICA taxes by filing IRS Form 4029.
-But by not paying these payroll taxes, you waive your right to take advantage of Medicare and Social Security benefits.
+But by not paying these payroll taxes, they waive the right to receive Medicare and Social Security benefits.

 Overpaying FICA Taxes